NyKepler/CerCNsig/README.md

 #### 9. [CerCNsig_filt](https://github.com/NyKepler/CerCNsig/tree/main/Tools/CNsignatures) validation and comparison latest version 2024 (ongoing)
 The CerCNsig_filt version 2024 based on the absolution copy number profiles of HGSC Cervical samples generated from the https://github.com/IngridHLab/BINP52_CNA_Framework pipeline.
 Cervical samples were selected based on their HGSC CN signatures in Macintyre et al. 2018 https://github.com/markowetzlab/CNsignatures: samples with similiarity more than the first three signatures (S1-S3).
 Those cervical samples were considered to be CNA enriched instead of filtering the cervical samples using the cellularity from ACE/Rascal/ichorCNA estimation and mauanlly inspection which could be not completely accurate.

+	1. Filter away noisy cervical samples based on QDNAseq CN profile and the differences between expected standard deviation (Eσ) and measured standard deviation.
-	1. Select the cervical samples have HGSC CNsig > 3 (42 samples remained).
+  	2. Select the cervical samples have HGSC CNsig > 3 (42 samples remained).
-	2. Compare underlying distribution of six HGSC CNsignature copy number features in tumor and all cervical samples.
+	3. Compare underlying distribution of six HGSC CNsignature copy number features in tumor and all cervical samples.
-	3. Mixture modelling and extract 36 unique components from the selected 42 HGSC cervical samples.
+	4. Mixture modelling and extract 36 unique components from the selected 42 HGSC cervical samples.
-	4. Generate new version of CerCN signatures (6 sigs) from the selected 42 HGSC cervical samples.
+	5. Generate new version of CerCN signatures (6 sigs) from the selected 42 HGSC cervical samples.
-	5. Compare the cosine similarity of each CerCN signatures across Benign, RRSO and HGSC groups.
+	6. Compare the cosine similarity of each CerCN signatures across Benign, RRSO and HGSC groups.
-	6. Compare the cosine similarity of CerCN signatures of different diagnostic time points within the same group.
+	7. Compare the cosine similarity of CerCN signatures of different diagnostic time points within the same group.
-	7. Defining the CerCN signatures by comparing the component weights of each signature to the HGSC CNsignatures: a histogram containing the relative weighting of each of the components, colour coded as the feature distribution.
+	8. Defining the CerCN signatures by comparing the component weights of each signature to the HGSC CNsignatures: a histogram containing the relative weighting of each of the components, colour coded as the feature distribution.

 #### 10. [RandomForest](https://github.com/NyKepler/CerCNsig/tree/main/Tools/RandomForest) classification model for cervical samples.